-Art, communications, English (excluding 101 and English courses taken to meet written communication requirements).
+Art, communications, English (excluding 101 and English courses taken to meet written communication requirements), foreign language, humanities, journalism, music, philosophy, speech or theater.

 It is strongly recommended that students select a science course with a scheduled laboratory period.

 Requirements for the Associate of Applied Science Degree (AAS)